|

 Contains information on studies conducted by the Army and the Air Force on the costs and requirements of meeting energy efficiency, sustainability, and ASHRAE standards.

 This study, published September 2012 by the Harvard Business School, examines the impact of environmentally friendly government procurement policies on private-sector adoption of the targeted products.
-Key concepts include: government purchasing preferences can accelerate the diffusion of products and services, potentially replacing the need for subsidies and government procurement policies can specify particular product standards can foster their adoption by the private sector.
+Key concepts include: government purchasing preferences can accelerate the diffusion of products and services, potentially replacing the need for subsidies and

 This report compares different green building rating systems for Federal use.
 The report was authored by Pacific Northwest National Lab.